zzzprojects/docs/learnentityframeworkcore.com/pages/model/complex-type.md

 The difference between a complex type and an [Owned Entity](https://learn.microsoft.com/en-us/ef/core/modeling/owned-entities) is very slight:

-- A `Complex Type` instance can be re-used within the same entity or other entity.
+- A `Complex Type` instance can be reused within the same entity or other entity.
 - A `Complex Type` has no identity / is not tracked.
 - A `Owned Entity` can be saved in another table.
 - A `Owned Entity` is considered as an `Entity Type`.

-The significant advantage of a `Complex Type` is re-using the same instance multiple times, such as if you have a default address, phone number, etc.
+The significant advantage of a `Complex Type` is reusing the same instance multiple times, such as if you have a default address, phone number, etc.

 ## Conclusion